rskidmore1/meetup-clone/designdoc.md

 - What: React
 - Why: I want to learn react again.
 I'm looking for a job.
 Most of these feature can be helped wiht react plusins
+- What: Tailwind
+- Why: I want to USE my skills to create an exact copy and Tailwind offers gradular controls

 ### Backend